inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 **If the table exists and contains rows, then you're fine; skip the rest of this step and continue with the next: [Upgrade invenio-cli](#upgrade-invenio-cli).**

-If you get `ERROR: relation "alembic_version" does not exist`, the table is missing and you must create it before proceeding.
+If you get `ERROR: relation "alembic_version" does not exist` or no resulting rows, you must create and/or populate that table before proceeding.
-If the table exists but has no entries, it has to be populated in the same way.

-To create the table and/or populate it, you need to run the command on the InvenioRDM server.
-The server **must** be using the same source code version as the one used to install the current database schema.
-In other words, if you upgraded the source code to a newer v13 release after installation, the source code and database schema may be out of sync and you **cannot** safely use the command below.
-If that is your situation, please ask for help on our Discord server.

 On the server, run the following command to create the `alembic_version` table:

 === "uv"